Dead Ball Zone

 Dead Ball Zone is a 1998 video game developed by Rage Games and published by GT Interactive.
-A PC version was released under the alternative name Savage arena.
+An identical PC version was released under the alternative name, Savage Arena.

+Development

+The game was in development since 1996.

 Reception

 Absolute PlayStation rated the game a 7.4 of 10 stating that "It's difficult to imagine what type of audience Dead Ball Zone is being aimed at.
 The fighting is basically a few over-the-top tackles and the sport is a combination of handball/basketball and football."

 Sales

 According to GT Interactive, the game had strong sales.